Risk management

 • company capital requirement.

-As most of the thresholds defined are referring to the notional exposure, we will determine this by taking into consideration both the counterparty’s portfolio and collateral pool.
+As most of the limits defined are referring to the notional exposure, Eurex Clearing determines this by taking into consideration both the counterparty’s portfolio and collateral pool.
 The value of the various product classes is calculated as follows:

 • Cash: nominal value